getcarina/getcarina.com/_tutorials/000-tutorial-101-template.md

 <!--
 Give a brief summary of what this tutorial introduces and why it matters.
 For example:

-"This tutorial describes what Docker is, why it's awesome, and how to start using it."
+"This tutorial describes what Docker is and how to start using it."
 "These resources will help you get started with containers and networking."
 -->